Stan Smith: Make your voice heard, even if it's a whining, sanctimonious liberal voice trying to get illegal immigrants free hair gel and heroin.

 - In Awful Comics, the leader of conservatives was revealed to be Lord Zedd.

-- Gilly Gopher of Nip and Tuck: A blatant straw Liberal who exists solely to be talked down to to the entire population of Mularky County.
+- Gilly Gopher of Nip and Tuck: A blatant straw Liberal who exists solely to be talked down to by the entire population of Mularky County.

 - Men In Hats, has Sam, straw theocrat.